Chart Color Schemes

 An assessment of population growth drivers in Allambie Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Allambie Heights is around 7,342.
-This figure reflects an increase of 25 people since the 2021 Census, which reported a population of 7,317.
-The change is inferred from AreaSearch's estimate of the resident population at 7,320 in June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 10 new addresses since the Census date.
-This level of population results in a density ratio of approximately 1,100 persons per square kilometer.
-Over the past decade, Allambie Heights has shown resilient growth patterns with a compound annual growth rate of 0.5%, outperforming its SA4 region.
-The primary driver of population growth was overseas migration, contributing around 95% of overall population gains during recent periods.
+The population of Allambie Heights is estimated at around 7,342 as of Feb 2026.
+This reflects an increase of 25 people since the 2021 Census, which reported a population of 7,317 people.
+The change is inferred from the resident population of 7,320 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,100 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration contributing approximately 95.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate an anticipated lower quartile growth for national areas, with the suburb expected to increase by 129 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 4.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is expected to increase by 125 persons based on aggregated SA2-level projections, reflecting a gain of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population